poonchuanan/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed, if not, it can be found [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html)
 2. Down the latest version of `trakCAL` from [here](https://github.com/AY2021S1-CS2113T-T09-4/tp/releases)
-3. Create an empty folder in a convenient location eg. Desktop and copy jar file there
+3. Create an empty folder in a convenient location eg. Desktop and copy jar file over to it.
-4. Open command window/terminal in that window and run the command `java -jar {filename}.jar` e.g., `java -jar traKCAL.jar`
+4. Open command window/terminal in that window and run the command `java -jar {filename}.jar` e.g., `java -jar traKCAL.jar`.
-5. Upon successful run, you will get the following greeting message
+5. Upon successful run, you will get the following greeting message.

 ```
 ====================================================================================